-Example: Because Luke has a Military Background, he applies a +1 Success Bonus to all his Physical Skill and Attribute Checks.
+Example: Because Briar has a Warrior occupation, in applies an additional +1 Success bonus to all her checks

-X Skills
+Skills

-If the required Skill features in your Background, add +1 Success Bonus to the check.
+If your Background features the Skill required in a test, you add an additional +1 Success Bonus.

-Example: Since Luke chose the Mercenary Background, he applies a +1 Success Bonus to all his Athletics, Combat and Driving checks.
-The Athletics and Combat Skills are associated with the Physical Attribute, so he adds a +2 Success Bonus to these checks.
+Example: Since Briar chose the Gladiator background, she applies a +1 Success Bonus in all her Athletics, Combat and Survival checks, as indicated on the card.
+The Athletics and Combat Skills are associated with the Physical Attribute, so she adds an additional +2 Success Bonus to these checks.